GundamMerlin/Ink-About-In/README.md

 ### Weaknesses:
-Still have problem targeting specific information and Link/Routing so that when a user clicks on a image it will send them to a specific page based upon the ID of the tattoo object.
+Still having problems targeting specific information and Link/Routing so that when a user clicks on a image it will send them to a specific page based upon the ID of the tattoo object.
 BUTTONS
 Not sure how to I'm going to display the images by (my plan was to display the images by descending create time so that most recently posted tattoo object displays first)